 Comfy, Cozy tells the story of Lily, a little girl who adopts Rosco, a puppy from a pet shelter.
 When it’s time for bed, the puppy struggles to adjust.
 Scared and alone, he tosses and turns and flops about, missing the warmth and security of his brothers and sisters.
 Follow along as Rosco utilizes a little puppy ingenuity as he figures out how to get comfy, how to make his bed cozy.

-A charming story beautifully brought to life with colorful illustrations, Comfy, Cozy is available by request from your favorite library or bookstore.
+A gentle, comforting bedtime story inviting pleasant dreams, Comfy, Cozy is available by request from your favorite library or bookstore.
 Whenever possible, please support independent bookshops.

 There is also a Comfy, Cozy Coloring Book available on Amazon.

 Story by Kelly Lenihan | Illustrations by Marcia Lewis | Published by Artisan Bookworks

 Rosco, Lily’s new puppy, is finding it difficult to get comfy and cozy in his little dog bed.
 Filled with heart and humor, this story is sure to become a favorite with young kids who often have trouble getting comfy, cozy and settling in for the night.
 Based on real events in the author’s home, Comfy, Cozy: A Bedtime Story, has a rich back matter section at the end of the book that offers tips and techniques to help families with a new pet.
 There is also a healthful recipe for dog treats and links to coloring pages and kid-friendly activities on the author’s website.

 —Vivian Kirkfield, children’s picture book author